 The Sigurd Raschèr Collection represents one of the finest collections of manuscript materials documenting the development of the saxophone's role within 20th-century classical music in the country.
 Donated by Raschèr's daughter, Carina, to the Archives & Special Collections at Fredonia in 2004, the collection traces the life and work of the preeminent classical saxophonist Sigurd M. Raschèr (1907-2001) and offers musicians, composers and scholars alike the opportunity to engage with Raschèr's brilliant and prolific career, including his connection with the Fredonia School of Music.

-Extending over 75 linear feet, the collection includes autograph scores, manuscript correspondence, photographs, audio materials and, not least, several of Raschèr's own instruments, including the contrabass seen alongside Raschèr in this photograph dated June 1964.
+Extending over 75 linear feet, the collection includes autograph and printed scores, correspondence, photographs, clippings, business records, audio materials and, not least, several of Raschèr's own instruments, including the contrabass seen alongside Raschèr in this photograph.

-In 2010-2011, there was a comprehensive audio preservation and restoration project to digitize the audio materials contained in the collection which existed in a variety of formats, including: 78 RPM shellac, instantaneous transcription disc, 45 RPM disc, LP album, 1/4" reel to reel, cassette tape and CD.
+In 2010-2011, a comprehensive audio preservation project resulted in the the digitization of the analog audio materials contained in the collection from the following formats: 78 RPM shellac, instantaneous transcription disc, 45 RPM disc, LP album, 1/4" reel to reel and cassette tape.

 Although currently undergoing processing, most of the Sigurd Raschèr Collection is open to researchers, by appointment only.
 Plans to release a comprehensive finding aid are forthcoming.
 For research inquiries, please complete the Archives Research Request form.

 Photo: Sigurd Raschèr with contrabass saxophone in case, holding keyless alto saxophone, June 1964. ©Marilyn Mason

 Sigurd M. Raschèr Collection, Archives & Special Collections, State University of New York at Fredonia.